dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 **_1. What is LA Late?_**

-[LA Late](https://news.lalate.com/) looks to be a celebrity gossip site that calls itself "[one of the nation’s most popular news wire services](https://news.lalate.com/about)" (It [isn't](https://www.alexa.com/siteinfo/lalate.com)) that also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed rather unused with only sporadic updates... until the CARES Act got passed
+[LA Late](https://news.lalate.com/) looks to be a celebrity gossip site that calls itself "[one of the nation’s most popular news wire services](https://news.lalate.com/about)" (It [isn't, obviously.](https://www.alexa.com/siteinfo/lalate.com)) The website supposedly has multiple staff, but all of those staff have Twitter accounts that just link articles from the site so this could just be a one-man operation.

+It also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed rather unused with only sporadic updates... until the CARES Act got passed

 ![rather unused... until the CARES Act got passed](https://raw.githubusercontent.com/dialing-up/brevifolia-hugo-forestry/master/static/images/screenshot-2020-12-12-233148.png)